 5. Treat fungal infections.
-Many fungal infection look like dry skin and can promote soft tissue infection.
+Many fungal infections look like dry skin and can promote soft tissue infection.
 If you have a dry skin problem that does not respond to skin softeners, seek the help of a qualified podiatrist.
-Home care can include the use of an antifungal shoe spray, antifungal soap and topical antifungal cream.
+Home care can include the use of an antifungal shoe spray, antifungal soap, and topical antifungal cream.

 7. When questions arise, don't wait.
 Act.
 Seek the help of your podiatrist or primary care doctor.

 Every diabetic should have an existing relationship with their primary care doctor and their podiatrist.
 An examination of diabetic feet should be performed at least once a year.
 An exam by your doctor includes a history of your diabetes and a physical examination.
 The doctor will evaluate and record the status of your circulation and your ability to sense light touch.
 Skin will be evaluated for overall health and specific conditions such as callus, corns or heel fissures.
 In many cases, custom diabetic shoes are prescribed.
 Diabetic wound care should be performed by your podiatrist.

 Diabetic foot care should be a regular part of health care for all diabetics.
 A visit every 6 months to your podiatrist can save a limb.